Local Whittle estimation with (quasi-)analytic wavelets: Moments approximations of the wavelet coefficients

-Figure \ref{fig:example} displays the behavior of sample wavelet correlations with respect to the scale $j$ on 100 realizations of $(\bX(1), \dots, \bX(2^J))$.
-First observe that for real wavelets (left colmn), $\Theta_{1,2}$ is equal to 0 for scale 8 which confirms the impossibility to identify $\Theta_{1,2}$.
-In addition, plots displayed in middle and right columns confirm that the imaginary part of the sample wavelet coefficient correlations does not vanish for CFW-PR(M,L) and CFW-C(M,L) filters.
-The average sample correlation seems to converge to $\Omega_{1,2}\rme^{\rmi\phi_{1,2}}/\sqrt{\Omega_{1,1}\Omega_{2,2}}$ when the frequency decreases.
+Figure \ref{fig:example} shows the behavior of sample wavelet correlations with respect to scale $j$ over 100 realizations of $(\bX(1), \dots, \bX(2^J))$.
+First observe that for real wavelets (left column), the wavelet sample covariance $\hat\Sigma_{1,2}(j)$ tends to 0 when the scale $j$ increases.
+This confirms the impossibility to identify $\Theta_{1,2}$.
+In addition, the plots displayed in the middle and right columns illustrate that the imaginary part of the sample wavelet coefficient correlations does not vanish for CFW-PR(M,L) and CFW-C(M,L) filters.
+The average sample correlation seems to converge to $\Omega_{1,2}\rme^{\rmi\phi_{1,2}}/\sqrt{\Omega_{1,1}\Omega_{2,2}}$ as the frequency decreases.